Stress Intervention Plan

 For this project, you will team up with 1-2 of your classmates and play the role of stress management counselors.
 You will be presented with a hypothetical client who presents with a stress-related problem that is preventing them from reaching a goal.
 Your mission is to assess this person's "issues" and devise a stress intervention plan to help them reach their goal.

-Early in the course, you and your teammates will read the case history below.
+Early in the course, you and your teammate(s) will read the case history below.
 Then you will use what you have been learning in class to identify "things" about the client and their situation that will likely help the intervention in some way.
 You will also identify the client's issues that the intervention must address in order to help the client reach their goal.
-Make SURE you read the "Phase 1 submission template and grading rubric" (see link below) ASAP to learn more about the expectations!
+See the "Phase 1 submission form and rubric" link below ASAP to learn more about the expectations!
+This form can also be downloaded under the appropriate assignment tab in Canvas.

 PHASE 2: The Intervention plan

 After you complete and submit phase 1, start working on the intervention plan (phase 2).
-You will need to identify and describe specific techniques learned in the Stress and Pain class that will address the issues you identified in phase 1.
+You will need to identify and describe specific techniques/activities learned in the Stress and Pain class that will address the issues and capitalize on the strengths you identified in phase 1.
 Do NOT submit this until you receive my feedback on Phase 1 in case mistakes were made.
-Make SURE you read the "Phase 2 submission template and grading rubric" (see link below) ASAP to learn more about the expectations!
+Make SURE you read the "Phase 2 submission form and rubric" link below ASAP to learn more about the expectations!
+This form can also be downloaded under the appropriate assignment tab in Canvas.

 Please invest time into this project.
 I want to see how well you can apply the course material and think outside the box.